 Are There Natural or Organic Hair Fiber Products Available?

-What Makes a Hair Fiber Product Truly Natural?
+What Makes a Hair Fiber Formula Truly Natural?

-Most hair fiber products contain some natural ingredients.
-The question is whether those natural ingredients make up the entire formula, or whether they are accompanied by a list of synthetic additives.
+Most hair fiber products contain at least some natural ingredients.
+The meaningful question is whether those natural ingredients make up the entire formula, or whether they are accompanied by a list of synthetic additives.

-The fiber base is the most important distinction between natural and non-natural hair fiber formulas.
-Two base materials dominate the category: plant-based cotton and wool-derived keratin.
+The fiber base material is the most important distinction between natural and non-natural hair fiber formulas.
+Two base materials dominate the market: plant-based cotton and wool-derived keratin.

 | Factor | Plant-Based Cotton | Keratin (Wool-Derived) |